ki4jgt/Book-of-the-Damned/README.md

 Humans cannot ignore the laws of Truth.
 They will keep popping up.

 For each challenge, there evolves a demand for a solution.
-And as much as Truth demands homogeny, so too does Truth demand difference.
+And as much as Truth demands homogeny, so too does Truth demand specialization.

 Truth spits out all the random potentials it can.
 Then challenges their existence with other random potentials.

 Parts of Truth which fail the challenge are obstructed.

+In the beginning of us, the essentials for life came about many times.
+It wasn't until Truth added a desire to feed and remain alive that life became more complex.
+The challenge, in this case, was the desire to stay cohesive -- something with which every lifeform is endowed.

+As cells warred against one another, complex Truth systems -- already in existence -- began to rear themselves.
+Teams and partnerships emerged as multicellular organisms could consume more of their competition -- it is from these wars that we gain our emotions.
+Primitive logical structures which bridge the conceptual and the physical.
+The necessity with the meaning.

 But the challenge is unknowable, so too is the solution.

-Truth produces variance because every variation is a solution to some challenge.
+Truth produces variance because every variation is a solution to some unknowable challenge.

-Diseases have been shown to have advantages.
-Some fight back against others.
-Some attack the young, leaving only the old.
+There are still single-celled organisms today, because Truth never lost a use for them.
+Viruses and bacteria can take down entire multicellular organisms, because they're small enough to infiltrate said organisms.

-It is beyond us to determine the entire usefulness of a thing.
+Strength in the group fails against the very thing which built it.
+With every strength, there is an equal and opposite weakness.
+It is beyond us to determine the usefulness of a thing.
+Some diseases kill the young and leave the old.

 All are Truth.
 All have strength and purpose.

 ## On People
 Everything has 2 innate rights given it by Truth: